Salutology

 Life skills and decision-making workshops

-Enhancing General Resistance Ressources (GRRs)
+Enhancing General Resistance Resources (GRRs)

 Helping individuals identify, access, and build their personal and social resources.